 After describing the data and the law in Part I, Part II shows that jurors' false expectations about alternatives to the death sentence probably influence their sentencing decisions.
 Part III establishes that jurors do not understand the burdens of proof governing the sentencing phase of murder trials.
 Part IV shows that confusion works against the defendant because the jurors' strong initial inclination is to sentence to death.

 Eisenberg, Theodore and Wells, Martin T., "Deadly Confusion: Juror Instructions in Capital Cases" (1993).
 Cornell Law Faculty Publications.
-Paper 341.
+341.

 Theodore Eisenberg & Martin T. Wells, "Deadly Confusion: Juror Instructions in Capital Cases", 79 Cornell Law Review (1993)